NuttaneeKnight/ServiceNow/readme.md

  - Go to All, to get the access of the list view
  - Navigate to the New form
  - Click right >> Configure >> Form Layout
+ - When you need to correct the typo for the field names >> Click right >> Configure Label.
+This will lead you right to it to adjust